 - Planning and implementing countermeasures

-- 8-D problem solving process
+- Integrating with the 8D problem solving process

 On successful completion of the entire course and its exercises, delegates will receive an individual certificate of completion sent direct to their email address within 48hrs.